Green-Energy-Org/HPC-Pavillon-project/docs/tests/scheduling.rst

 will distribute your tests evenly across the entire system.

-You can, however, specify a specific chunk for each test, or even create permutations of a test such that it will one once on each chunk.
+You can, however, specify a specific chunk for each test, or even create permutations of a test such that it will run once on each chunk.
 The ``sched.chunk_ids`` scheduler variable contains a list of all available chunks ids for a test, and can be used in combination with the ``chunk`` setting to specify a chunk.

-**Note: It is not generically safe to specify chunks other than chunk '0', as chunks above zero aren't guaranteed to exist.**
+**Note: It is not generically safe to specify chunks other than chunk '0', as chunks with indices greater than 0 aren't guaranteed to exist.**

 .. code-block:: yaml